Lily Beetle - plant pest

 The eggs are tiny, but are bright orange/red and laid in groups of up to 15, so they are surprisingly easy to see for their size - they are only laid on the underside of leaves.

-Treatment - A two pronged attack, pick off and crush the adults underfoot and use a systemic insecticide which is most effective against the larvae.
+Treatment - A two pronged attack, pick off and crush the adults underfoot and use a systemic insecticide on the plant which is most effective against the larvae.

-As I said above, the adults are surprisingly good at hiding for a bright red 6-8mm long beetle.
+As mentioned, the adults are surprisingly good at hiding for a bright red 6-8mm long beetle.
 Look under the leaves, pick them off and tread on them, this may affect your sensibilities, but it is organic!
-Once you've had a favourite lily attacked by lily beetle though, you will happily pick them off and tread on them.
+Once you've had a favourite lily attacked by lily beetle, you will find it easier to pick them off and tread on them.

 A systemic insecticide applied every 4-6 weeks according to instructions is the most effective means of combating lily beetle.
 This kind of insecticide is taken in by the leaves and distributed around the plant, when the adults or larvae eat the plant, they eat the insecticide and are killed, it is also residual within the plant for this time.

 The lily beetle was a relatively localized pest in south east England, especially in and around London until about 2000.
-In the last decade it has spread throughout Britain and is now established as far north as Scotland and Northern Ireland.
+In the last two decades it has spread throughout Britain and is now established as far north as Scotland and Northern Ireland.

 While they can be a particularly devastating pest, they are readily dealt with as long as you are aware of them and are looking out.